Army Reserve Officer Training Corps (ROTC)

 Army ROTC challenges students to develop leadership traits critical to any career but designed for the military environment.
 Classroom instruction and leadership laboratories give students an active role in learning and reinforcing course concepts.
 Additional events each semester include training exercises in leadership development, orienteering, rappelling, rifle marksmanship, and small-unit tactics.
 Students also may participate in active Army training schools during the summer.
 Airborne training, a three-week course at Fort Benning, Georgia, teaches military parachuting techniques and awards airborne wings to participants upon completion of their fifth jump.

 Students meet basic program requirements through class attendance in their freshman and sophomore years, or through attendance at a five-week intensive summer leadership training course at Fort Knox, Kentucky.
 Students with two full years of college remaining after completion of this training course enroll in the advanced program.
-Advanced program students attend Cadet Leadership Course (CLC; formerly Leader Development and Assessment Course, LDAC) at Fort Knox between their junior and senior years of college.
+Advanced program students attend the Cadet Leadership Course (CLC; formerly the Leader Development and Assessment Course, LDAC) at Fort Knox between their junior and senior years of college.
 This camp, the capstone event of each student’s ROTC career, offers an opportunity to demonstrate leadership skills while working alongside fellow students from across the nation.

 Qualified students can enroll in Army ROTC at any point in their college careers if they have at least two full years of full-time academic coursework remaining.
 Participation in the basic course (freshman/sophomore years) carries no military obligation, except for scholarship students.
 The service obligation is four years of active duty or eight years of Reserve duty.
 Students may apply for guaranteed Reserve forces duty.
 Graduate students may also participate in ROTC as long as they remain on full-time status and have two years remaining at their graduate institution.
 Education delays are available to complete advanced schooling, usually in medical, dental, or law school.